Where is Gus Poyet now?

 Poyet was back in football a year later when he was appointed manager of Brighton and Hove Albion and enjoyed a fantastic first full season where his team won the League One title.

-Poyet wasn’t out of work for long and joined Premier League side Sunderland in October 2013 where he avoided relegation after a four game winning streak at the end of the season.
+Poyet wasn’t out of work for long and joined Premier League side Sunderland in October 2013 where he managed to avoid relegation after a four game winning streak at the end of the season.

 Unfortunately his side had a terrible second season under his command and he was sacked in March 2015 after recording just four wins in 29 top flight games leaving them fighting for survival.